Rodent Control in Historic Westchester Homes

 Effective Rodent Control Strategies for Older Homes

 Controlling rodent populations in historic Westchester homes requires a thoughtful, thorough approach.
 These homes often have unique features—such as age, complex architecture, and proximity to nature—that make them more vulnerable to infestations.
-Therefore, using a combination of proactive strategies is crucial for long-term rodent control.
+Professionals use a combination of proactive strategies that is crucial for long-term rodent control.
 Here are the most effective rodent control strategies tailored to older homes:

 1. Seal All Entry Points